awsdocs/AWS-Kinesis-Video-Documentation/doc_source/how-iot.md

    aws --profile default  iot describe-endpoint --endpoint-type iot:CredentialProvider --output text > iot-credential-provider.txt
    ```

-1. In addition to the X\.509 cerficiate created above, you must also have a CA certificate to establish trust with the back\-end service through TLS\.
+1. In addition to the X\.509 certificate created above, you must also have a CA certificate to establish trust with the back\-end service through TLS\.
 You can get the CA certificate using the following command:

    ```
    curl --silent 'https://www.amazontrust.com/repository/SFSRootCAG2.pem' --output cacert.pem